 Parents make up a sizeable share of Oregon’s labor force.
-Parents of children under six years of age make up 14 percent of Oregon’s workforce, and those with children ages six to 17 make up another 18 percent.
+Labor force participation rates are higher among parents than among those without children under the age of 18.
+Among parents of young children under the age of six, nine out of 10 fathers and seven out of 10 mothers are working.
+Parents of children under six years of age make up 14 percent of Oregon’s workforce, and those with children ages six to 17 make up another 17 percent.
 Oregon employers benefit from the services of child care providers because these services help their workforce continue to be stable, reliable, and productive.

 As the importance of early childhood education is embraced and more fully supported, efforts are underway to better measure and support the professional development of child care workers and preschool teachers and more fully align their training and compensation with the broader array of educators.
 The study concluded, “Low wages are associated with high turnover rates in both early learning and K-12.
 High turnover rates harm children and challenge professional development investments; although in Oregon’s early learning workforce we find that those in whom we made professional development investments were mainly in the group who remained in the workforce.”